leptos-rs/book/src/15_global_state.md

 ```

 `<SetterButton/>` is the kind of counter we’ve written several times now.
-(See the sandbox below if you don’t understand what I mean.)

 `<FancyMath/>` and `<ListItems/>` both consume the signal we’re providing via
 `use_context` and do something with it.